Antipater: Family background and early career

-Family
+Family background

-Antipater was one of the sons of a Macedonian nobleman called Iollas or Iolaus and his family were distant collateral relatives to the Argead dynasty.
-Antipater was originally from the Macedonian city of Paliura; had a brother called Cassander; was the paternal uncle of Cassander's child Antigone and was the maternal great uncle of Berenice I of Egypt.

-Antipater had ten children from various unknown wives.
+Antipater belonged to the Macedonian noble house of Iolaos, which may have been serving the Argead Kings of Macedon since as early as 432 BC.
+Antipater and his family may have been distant collateral relatives to the Argead dynasty.
+Born in around 400 BC to a Macedonian nobleman called Iolaos, Antipater was originally from the Macedonian city of Paliura; had a brother called Cassander; was the paternal uncle of Cassander's child Antigone and was the maternal great uncle of Berenice I of Egypt.
+Antipater had eleven children (four daughters, seven sons) from various unknown wives.
 His daughters were: